An Input-Output Parametrization of Stabilizing Controllers: amidst Youla and System Level Synthesis: Affine Parametrization of Stabilizing Controllers

 belong to the affine subspace (\ref{eq:aff1})-(\ref{eq:aff3}) and are such that $YX^{-1}=(V_r-M_rQ)(U_r-N_rQ)^{-1}$. \item For any $(X,Y,W,Z)$ in the affine subspace (\ref{eq:aff1})-(\ref{eq:aff3}), the transfer matrix

 is such that $Q \in \mathcal{RH}_\infty^{m \times p}$ and $(V_r-M_rQ)(U_r-N_rQ)^{-1}=YX^{-1}$. \end{enumerate} \end{theorem}

-Theorem~\ref{th:Youla_eq} establishes equivalence of the proposed parametrization with the Youla parametrization for any existing doubly-coprime factorization of $G$.
-The relationships between (\ref{eq:Q_to_X_1})-(\ref{eq:Q_to_X_2}) and (\ref{eq:Youla_with_XYWZ}) offer an important insight: they encapsulate that stability of $(X,Y,W,Z)$ in the affine subspace (\ref{eq:aff1})-(\ref{eq:aff3}) is equivalent to stability of the Youla parameter corresponding to \emph{any} doubly-coprime factorization of the system.
-This explains why our input-output parametrization can be implemented with the sole knowledge of system $G$.
+Theorem~\ref{th:Youla_eq} establishes the equivalence of the proposed parametrization with the Youla parametrization for any existing doubly-coprime factorization of $G$.
+The relationships (\ref{eq:Q_to_X_1})-(\ref{eq:Q_to_X_2}) and (\ref{eq:Youla_with_XYWZ}) offer an important insight: they encapsulate that stability of $(X,Y,W,Z)$ in the affine subspace (\ref{eq:aff1})-(\ref{eq:aff3}) is equivalent to stability of the Youla parameter corresponding to \emph{any} doubly-coprime factorization of the system.

+Also notice that (\ref{eq:aff1})-(\ref{eq:aff3}) are equivalent to considering one parameter $Y$ and enforcing that $Y$, $I+GY$, $I+YG$ and $G+GYG$ are all stable transfer matrices.
+Then, in accordance with Theorem~\ref{th:parametrization}, our method is to parametrize $\mathcal{C}_{\text{stab}}$ by explicitly imposing stability of four affine functions of $Y$ corresponding to the four closed-loop transfer matrices.
+On the other hand, the Youla parametrization requires stability of only one $m \times p$ parameter by exploiting a pre-computed doubly-coprime factorization that maps any stable $Q\in \mathcal{RH}_\infty^{m \times p}$ back to $\mathcal{C}_{\text{stab}}$.
+In conclusion, we have shown that the mathematical construct of doubly-coprime factorizations can be bypassed by instead directly adding affine constraints in the form (\ref{eq:aff1})-(\ref{eq:aff3}) within our suggested parametrization.

-Finally, we remark that in this paper we assumed that $G$ is rational for simplicity.
-This ensures that a doubly-coprime factorization of $G$ exists by Lemma~\ref{le:doubly}.
-If $G$ is not rational, a doubly-coprime factorization might not exist \cite{quadrat2006generalization} and the Youla parametrization cannot be used.
-Instead, our input-output parametrization remains defined in terms of $G$.
+Finally, we remark that in this paper we assumed that $G$ is rational and finite-dimensional for simplicity.
+This ensures that a doubly-coprime factorization of $G$ exists by Lemma~\ref{le:doubly} and can be found with standard methods \cite{nett1984connection}.
+For a general plant $G$, a doubly-coprime factorization might not exist \cite{anantharam1985stabilization} or be challenging to find \cite{laakkonen2016robust,foias1996robust}.
+Instead, our input-output parametrization remains defined directly in terms of $G$.